MichalLytek/type-graphql/docs/faq.md

 ### Is `@InputType()` different from `@ArgsType()`?

 Of course!
-`@InputType` will generate real `GraphQLInputType` and should be used when we want to have nested object in args:
+`@InputType` will generate a real `GraphQLInputType` and should be used when we want to have a nested object in the args:

 ```graphql
 updateItem(data: UpdateItemInput!): Item!